Russo-Ukrainian war (2022–present) order of battle: Russian leaders, 2022–23

 Despite evolving Russian doctrine, which specified all troops and forces operating from one Operational-Strategic Command (OSK) be placed under one commander, multiple repeated sources (Rochan Consulting, Center for Naval Analysis, British Ministry of Defence) reported that separate groupings of forces drawn from each of the four military districts, under the leadership of senior personnel from that military district, took part in the initial invasion.

 President Vladimir Putin was repeatedly reported to be very involved, sometimes giving orders to field formations.

-In April 2022, the invasion began to run into setbacks; Russian forces were forced to withdraw from their attempt to take Kyiv.
-Therefore, a single senior coordinating officer was appointed to handle the more protracted war.